 Reflecting on the trends impacting the media market for traditional sports, rights owners must be inclined to experiment and diversify, with the vision of building their very own revenue ecosystem.
 If simulated sports esports does not yet have a dominant financing model, the wide variety and speed of the market imply that this may never be the case.
 For this very reason, the sports industry must be bold enough to break down boundaries and dogmas in order to truly emancipate itself both creatively and financially.
 This, to us, is the only path to esports success.

-Focus areas: strategy, technology and ticketing, Zurich, PwC Switzerland
+Focus areas: strategy, planning, ticketing/hospitality, Zurich, PwC Switzerland

 Focus areas: financial audit, assurance and risk, Zurich, PwC Switzerland